pidcodes/pidcodes.github.com/1209/B003/index.md

 Provided the bootloader has been installed, this allows you to flash the part without a bootloader.

-As a note: Only assume that this device is as intended if the first 4 WCHARs of SERIAL are "BOOT"
+As a note: Please monitor the serial number for further differentiation.